 First, everyone needs to understand and accept that our reluctance to lean into—let alone embrace—children’s natural curiosity is based on misguided anxieties and assumptions about sexual knowledge that are actually centuries old.
 Decades of research demonstrates that information about sexuality isn’t in any way inherently—or even potentially—harmful.
 On the contrary, children who grow up in an atmosphere of openness are significantly more likely to make responsible, respectful decisions and know how to protect themselves and others.
 Knowing doesn’t lead to “doing,” as some adults irrationally fear, but to critical thinking and cautious weighing of options.

 Next, we need to remind ourselves that children don’t think like adults.
 They have their own unique way of thinking about themselves and the world around them.
-So, for example, when a young child asks—commonly at age four—“Where do babies come from”?, they’re most definitely not asking about grownups having “sex,” as an adult might project.
+So, for example, when a young child asks—commonly at age four— asks where babies come from, they’re most definitely not asking about grownups having “sex,” as an adult might project.
 The question arises out of their newfound understanding of time (before, now, later) and the sudden realization that they weren’t always “here,” as inliving with their family, and, therefore, must have been somewhere else before they were “here.”
 To them it’s merely a question about geography, so the best answer is, “babies grow inside their birth mother in a special place called a uterus or womb,” to which the child will likely say, “Oh.”
 Usually at age five, when they’re focused on the more sophisticated concept of movement through time and space (otherwise known as transportation), they may be prompted to ask, “How did I get out of there?” (otherwise known as labor and delivery).
 And at six, newly capable of cause and effect thinking, it may well occur to them to ask, “But how did I get in there in the first place?
 What caused me?”
 Again, even these questions aren’t about “sex,” but about the mechanics of sperm and egg and how they come together.

 It’s really that simple.
 Readiness is cognitive, not emotional.